 In the ligands (enantiomers) preparation, MarvinSketch was used.
 All the enantiomers of chloroquine, hydroxychloroquine, and mefloquine taken in the present study, were saved in pdb files (Figure 1d), (Figure 1e) and (Figure 1f), respectively.
-All the pdb files of ligands (enantiomers of chloroquine, hydroxychloroquine, and mefloquine), like receptor preparation, were converted into pdbqt format one by one using AutoDock Tools (ADT) 4.2 [30], and the docking was achieved by using ADT considering all the rotatable bonds of the ligand as rotatable, and the receptor as rigid[30].
-The grid box size of 60 × 80 × 110 A° with 0.375 A° spacing, was used.
+All the pdb files of ligands (enantiomers of chloroquine, hydroxychloroquine, and mefloquine), like receptor preparation, were converted into pdbqt format one by one using AutoDock Tools (ADT) 4.230, and the docking was achieved by using AutoDock vina31 program considering all the rotatable bonds of the ligand as rotatable, and the receptor as rigid.
+The grid box with a definite spacing was also used.